 The Batu Caves are located in Gombak District in the State of Selangor, Malaysia.
-Simply put, it is about a 45 minute drive from the capital city of Kuala Lumpur.
+Simply put, it is about a 45 minute drive from the Kuala Lumpur city center.
 The caves are located in a giant limestone hill and they have a history dating back over 400 million years.
 As a result, the ancient caves were discovered long ago by the indigenous Orang Asli people and more recently by modern Malaysians.

-However, my girlfriend got along really well with a particular monkey we met along the way.
+However, my friend got along really well with a particular monkey we met along the way.

 There are two large caves located at the top of the long stairway.
 They are called the “Cathedral Cave” and the “Dark Cave”.
 The Dark Cave is located below the Cathedral Cave although the entrance is a bit obscure and it is not always open to the public.
 It is important to come at the proper time because admittance to this cave is regulated.
 Therefore, it is only open to the public at certain times.